Diaperglu v3.0

 definitely for you :-)

 - Oh yah, one last thing.
-If the exception model of error handling doesn't work for you, and would
+If the exception model of error handling doesn't work for you, and you would

 like to use an advanced return code based system then Diaperglu is definitely for you.